-This vital element of financial planning gives you visibility over business operations and makes it possible to base your decisions on data instead of guesswork.
+This vital element of financial planning gives you visibility over business operations and makes it possible to base your decisions on actual vehicle data instead of guesswork.
 But to build your fleet budgets and plan for the future, you’ll first need to account for every single one of your fleet management costs.

 What Fleet Management Costs To Account For

 In order to properly plan a budget and perform an analysis, you should begin by dividing your fleet’s various expenses into one of two categories: fixed costs and variable costs.